 The communauté de communes exercises «by operation of law in place of the member communes» the competences relating to :

-- Spatial planning for the conduct of community interest - elected: Philippe Auzon
+- Space planning for the conduct of community interest – elected official: Arnaud Champagneux

-- economic development initiatives - elected: Geoffroy Cantat
+- economic development actions – elected: Patrick Bigot

-- aquatic environment management and flood prevention - elected: Pascal Collin
+- of water management and flood prevention – elected: Pascal Aupy

 - collection and treatment of household and similar waste - elected: Philippe Auzon